A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-There's also a tree-based method utilized in \cite{roth2019honeycrisp} to guarantee robustness and prevent the aggregator from cheating, which is a summation tree.
+There is also a tree-based method utilized in \cite{roth2019honeycrisp} to guarantee robustness and prevent the aggregator from cheating, which is a summation tree.
 Authors proposed the Honeycrisp system which uses sparse vector theorem to schedule the DP budget.
-The aggregator only has ability to conduct summation on collected encrypted data.
+The aggregator only can conduct summation on collected encrypted data.
 The committee composed of some clients can decrypt the result and compare it with the guess from the aggregator to decide whether to reveal it.
-When conducting the total summation in the aggregation phase, the aggregator is asked to generate a summation tree in which each parent node owns two children nodes and is the sum of them under homomorphic encryption.
+When conducting the total summation in the aggregation phase, the aggregator is asked to generate a summation tree in which each parent node owns two children nodes and is the sum of them under HE.
 The tree is then checked by clients with each client verifying one pair of a parent and its children to prevent the aggregator from manipulating the aggregated result.

+\blue{\textit{\textbf{Lessons learned.} Specialized data structures in FA, such as prefix trees (e.g., TrieHH and TrieHH++) and summation trees, enable efficient, accurate, and privacy-preserving data aggregation.
+Trie-based methods effectively identify heavy hitters with CDP using iterative updates, while optimized versions like OptPrefixTree enhance flexibility and efficiency through adaptive segmentation and intelligent data selection.
+Summation trees, as seen in Honeycrisp, ensure robust aggregation with HE and client-side verification, preventing manipulation.
+These tailored structures highlight the importance of combining privacy, robustness, and task-specific adaptability in FA systems.}}